Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 While this policy made perfect sense a decade or so ago, these days everyone is a photographer and a publisher.
 As far as I can tell, the national park doesn’t do much to educate people on where not to photograph, though some of the tour providers do inform you while on the route.

 You’ve got to schedule your days wisely.

 Star-gazing is one of the newer activities at Ayers Rock Resort, and it began at 8:45 PM.
-As much as we enjoyed looking at brightly colored stars and planets and learning about the universe, we were struggling to keep our eyes open past 9:30 PM.
+As much as I enjoyed looking at brightly colored stars and planets and learning about the universe, I was struggling to keep my eyes open past 9:30 PM.
 Plan your early activities and late activities on opposite days!

 It’s incredibly romantic.

 Uluru is one of the most romantic places I’ve ever been, and I didn’t expect that at all.
 There’s something about this place — it’s filled with such incredible natural beauty, yet it’s so accessible, and there are so many interesting activities to try.
 And a glass of delicious Australian wine is never far away.

 My final experience at Uluru was taking a motorcycle ride to the sunrise.
 I did this through Uluru Cycles, and it was so much fun — even though I wasn’t technically driving the motorcycle (there would be plenty of time for that in Southeast Asia), I flew through the desert and grinned the whole time.
 There’s nowhere better to ride motorcycles than in the desert, and I was giddy at the experience.

 If you’re planning a romantic trip to Australia, you can’t leave Uluru off the list.
 Seriously — do not leave it off the list.
 I have friends who are considering honeymooning in Australia, and this is my not-so-subtle message to them!
 Do not go to Australia without seeing Uluru!